bora-finance/bora/roadmap.md

 **Estimated delivery: Q1/Q2 2023**

 This Version Is intended to be a full end to end product that consists of a smart contract suite covering staking, voting and funding onchain.
 With test suites that cover all of the above.
+With this release loan payments will be issued automatically.
 Audit process and auditor will be decided closer to the time.

 ### Identity Upgrades (sBORA)